Skip to content

 Step 1: Install Cosyra and sign in

 Download from the App Store or Google Play.
 Sign in with Apple, Google, or email.
-On first launch we provision a fresh Ubuntu 24.04 x86_64 container.
+On first launch we provision a fresh Ubuntu 24.04 x86_64 container, about 15 seconds in our testing.

 cosyra, fresh container first-launch banner